kkarsten62/QMapShack.AppImage/README.md

 * Ubuntu 20.04
 * Fedora 33

-Only some build test performend.
+Only some build test performed.
 **Deep functional tests with tracks, routes, waypoints, maps, DEMS, Routino, DB, etc. still to be done.**
-## Unknown Routino Qt translation files
+## ROUTINO_XML_PATH
-When starting a message box appears stating that a language file is missing.
+Seen from AppImage the path to ROUTINO_XML_PATH is a hard-coded path in QMapShack.
-Right now there is no idea or solution to fix.
+Current bypass solution according to <https://docs.appimage.org/packaging-guide/manual.html> is by setting a temp link during QMapShack run time.
 ## Docker Ubuntu images are disk space consuming
 Room for Improvement could be to change from Ubuntu to a more lightweight distribution (Alpine Linux?) to reduce the needed disk space.